anibal1975/MNMULTIVPS/README.md

 This project started as handy bash script to setup my $PIVX masternodes in 2016 when there was almost zero documentation and anything that existed was either $DASH specific, sucked and in most cases both.
 For that reason, i started to work on a not-so-sucking way to install a lot of different masternodes with next to none manual intervention.

-If you are not already aware, visit the project site and join the slack.
-The website at [https://pivx.org/](https://pivx.org/) is also well worth a visit.

 Many people use binaries, end of with an insecure configuration or fail completely.
 This is obviously bad for the stability of the individual network.

-After doing hundreds of masternode installations in the past two years, i decided to share some of my existing auto-install and management scripts with the community to work on a generalised & reliable setup for all masternode coins.
+After doing hundreds of masternode installations in the past two years, I decided to share some of my existing auto-install and management scripts with the community to work on a generalised & reliable setup for all masternode coins.

 Comparing with building from source manually, you will benefit from using this script in the following way(s):